Squad number (association football): First use of numbers

 In the first game at Stamford Bridge, only the outfield players wore numbers (2–11).
 The Daily Express (p.
 13, 27 August 1928) reported, "The 35,000 spectators were able to give credit for each bit of good work to the correct individual, because the team were numbered, and the large figures in black on white squares enabled each man to be identified without trouble."
 The Daily Mirror ("Numbered Jerseys A Success", p.
 29, 27 August 1928) also covered the match: "I fancy the scheme has come to stay.
 All that was required was a lead and London has supplied it."
 When Chelsea toured Argentina, Uruguay and Brazil at the end of the season in the summer of 1929, they also wore numbered shirts, earning the nickname "Los Numerados" ("the numbered") from locals.

-A similar numbering criteria was used in the 1933 FA Cup Final between Everton and Manchester City.
+A similar numbering criterion was used in the 1933 FA Cup Final between Everton and Manchester City.
 Nevertheless, it was not until the 1939–40 season when The Football League ruled that squads had to wear numbers for each player.

 Early evolutions of formations involved moving specific positions; for example, moving the centre half back to become a defender rather than a half back.
 Their numbers went with them, hence central defenders wearing number 5, and remnants of the system remain.
 For example, in friendly and championship qualifying matches England, when playing the 4–4–2 formation, generally number their players (using the standard right to left system of listing football teams) four defenders – 2, 5, 6, 3; four midfielders – 7, 4, 8, 11; two forwards – 10, 9.
 This system of numbering can also be adapted to a midfield diamond with the holding midfielder wearing 4 and the attacking central midfielder wearing 8.
-Similarly the Swedish national team number their players: four defenders – 2, 3, 4, 5; four midfielders – 7, 6, 8, 9; two forwards – 10, 11.
+Similarly, the Swedish national team number their players: four defenders – 2, 3, 4, 5; four midfielders – 7, 6, 8, 9; two forwards – 10, 11.

 The 1950 FIFA World Cup was the first FIFA competition to see squad numbers for each players, but persistent numbers would not be issued until the 1954 World Cup, where each man in a country's 22-man squad wore a specific number from 1 to 22 for the duration of the tournament.